-With regard nerve cells, the two endocannabinoids that the body makes (anandamide and AG2) are understood to moderate other synaptic activity.
-They can increase or decrease the levels of neurotransmitters like glutamate, dopamine, serotonin and adrenalin that are present in the around that synapse.
+With regard to nerve cells, the two endocannabinoids that the body makes (anandamide and AG2) are understood to moderate other synaptic activity.
+They can increase or decrease the levels of neurotransmitters like glutamate, dopamine, serotonin, and adrenalin that are present around that synapse.

 Research into the endocannabinoid system is relatively new.
 It was discovered as part of research as to how cannabis interacts with the body in the 1960s.
 Scientists discovered that while THC causes you to get a buzz, CBD seems to dial back the sensation and reduce the risks of psychosis when someone consumes cannabis.

 Current research has shown that CBD can really help with inflammation, and may even help with epileptic seizures.

 What is very interesting is that CBD seems to have similar effects in nearly all animals.
 Unlike certain other medicines that can act differently according to what animal they are working on.